dev-amanydv/dev-amanydv/README.md

 - 👋 Hi, I’m @dev-amanydv
-- 👀 I’m in love with programming
+- 👀 I’m doing what I love to do.
-- 🌱 I’m currently learning DSA
+- 🌱 I’m currently strengthning my hand on Fullstack Web Development
 - 📫 You can reach me through LinkedIn
 - 😄 Pronouns: He / Him